kingakwa/e-store-app/README.md

 ## Phase 2: Setting Up Cloud Infrastructure with Terraform

--Create the AWS S3 bucket where your website will live.
+- Create the AWS S3 bucket where your website will live.
 We'll use Terraform to do this in an automated, repeatable way.

 **Prerequisites:**

--Terraform: Install the Terraform CLI.
+- Terraform: Install the Terraform CLI.

--AWS CLI: Install the AWS CLI.
+- AWS CLI: Install the AWS CLI.

--AWS IAM User: For security, do not use your root AWS account.
+- AWS IAM User: For security, do not use your root AWS account.
 Create an IAM User with programmatic access and attach policies that give it permission to manage S3 (AmazonS3FullAccess is fine for this project).
 Save the Access Key ID and Secret Access Key.

 **1.Configure AWS Credentials:**

--Open your terminal and configure the AWS CLI to use the credentials you just created:
+- Open your terminal and configure the AWS CLI to use the credentials you just created:

 ```aws configure  ## It will prompt you for your Access Key ID, Secret Access Key, default region (e.g., us-east-1), and default output format ```